Larry-Cui/Larry-Cui.github.io/_posts/algo/2022-9-01-quicksort.md

 Some notes to take here:

-- before every fork to go down into the recursion, the array/sub-array has been separated as less than and greater than the pivot.
+- before every fork to dig into the recursion, the array/sub-array has been separated as two sub-arrays less than and greater than the pivot.
 - when roll back from the single element array, `concat` is the key to stitch them together, and that's how we can get a sorted array back on the top.
+No comparison is needed at the `concat` steps.
 - we can pick the pivot element by any rules.
-The first, the last, the middle, or even a random one, the result is the same.
+The first, the last, the middle, or even a random one, the results are the same.

 ## Time complexity